-How Often Should You Actually Wash Your Hair?
-Three Experts Weigh in
+How Often Should You *Actually* Wash Your Hair?
+Three Experts Weigh In

 The dermatologist: “Don’t wash your hair unless it’s dirty or greasy”

 Figuring out whether you have a shampoo sensitivity starts at the scalp.
-“There are many people I see with chronic itchy scalps due to overuse of product and the sheer numbers of unnecessary ingredients in shampoos, which do little to aid in hair health and can possibly set a patient up for irritation, not only on the scalp but more commonly on the eyelids, neck and behind the ears,” says Dr. Sandy Skotnicki, medical director at Bay Dermatology Centre and Assistant Professor at University of Toronto.

-The author (Dr. Skotnicki’s book, Beyond Soap: the Real Truth About What You Are Doing to Your Skin and How to Fix It for a Beautiful Healthy Glow, was published by Penguin Random House in May 2018) acknowledges that everyone’s hair needs are different, but her bottom line advice applies to all: do not wash your hair unless it’s dirty or greasy.
+“There are many people I see with chronic itchy scalps due to overuse of product and the sheer numbers of unnecessary ingredients in shampoos, which do little to aid in hair health and can possibly set a patient up for irritation, not only on the scalp but more commonly on the eyelids, neck and behind the ears,” says Dr. Sandy Skotnicki, medical director at Bay Dermatology Centre and author of the book Beyond Soap: the Real Truth About What You Are Doing to Your Skin and How to Fix It for a Beautiful Healthy Glow.
+She acknowledges that everyone’s hair needs are different, but her bottom line advice applies to all: do not wash your hair unless it’s dirty or greasy.
 Period.

 What you can do is start to read product labels.
 “Avoid Methylisothiazolinone (MI), which is a preservative.
-It has caused an epidemic of allergic reactions to many skin products but the main categories are shampoo and body washes,” says Dr. Skotnicki.
+It has caused an epidemic of allergic reactions to many skin products but the main categories are shampoo and body washes,” explains Skotnicki.
 “Sulfates get a bad rap.
-They are not allergic but can irritate the hair shaft, and the faces and necks of those with more reactive skin.”
-Her Rx includes seeking out fragrance-free products, an order easier said than done in a market with unregulated labelling.
+They are not allergens but can irritate the hair shaft, and the faces and necks of those with more reactive skin.”
+She recommends seeking out fragrance-free products, which is easier said than done in a market with unregulated labelling.

-“For anyone with scalp itch, or reactions on the face and neck (people don’t always suspect that a recalcitrant rash on the eyelids or sides of neck could be caused by their shampoo), I usually start with fragrance-free shampoos, but the public hates them,” she says.
+“For anyone with scalp itch, or reactions on the face and neck (people don’t always suspect that a recalcitrant rash on the eyelids or sides of neck could be caused by their shampoo), I usually start with fragrance-free shampoos, but the public hates them [as they’re not as pleasant to use],” she says.
 Green Cricket, DHS and Free & Clear are among her go-to brands.

-And while signing off on shampoo alternatives, Dr. Skotnicki prefers a less-is-more approach.
+And while she signs off on shampoo alternatives, Skotnicki prefers a less-is-more approach.
 Her favourites, like Klorane Dry Shampoo, have a dozen ingredients or less.
-“I also like the co-wash concept, but the ones available are so full of organics that I worry they will irritate.
-When you see a list of 30+ ingredients I just think it is so unnecessary, and sets you up for a possible reaction,” she says.

 The scalp scientist: “For a healthy scalp and hair, it’s recommended to shampoo at least once every three days”

 Heads up: winter is coming, and it’s bringing some unpleasant changes to your scalp that may impact your shampoo routine.
 “While scalp issues and dandruff occur year-round, they tend to be more noticeable in the winter.
-Women often wash their hair less in the cold weather, which leads to build-up of oil on the scalp, creating an environment more conducive to dandruff,” says Dr. Rolanda Johnson-Wilkerson, principal scientist at Head & Shoulders.
+Women often wash their hair less in the cold weather, which leads to build-up of oil on the scalp, creating an environment more conducive to dandruff,” says Dr. Rolanda Johnson-Wilkerson, principal scientist at Procter & Gamble, who owns Pantene and Head & Shoulders.
 “For a healthy scalp and hair, it is recommended to shampoo at least once every three days.
 If scalp concerns are heightened, shampooing daily can be beneficial to reduce the symptoms of itch, flaking and dryness.”

 Using shampoo with a blend of active and moisturizing ingredients will go a long way.
 Worried about frazzled ends?
 That’s where conditioner comes in.
 “Using conditioner after every shampoo helps to protect the hair fibre and nourish the hair,” she says.
+Additionally, you can add a scrub to your routine to help remove build-up and maintain scalp health.

-Besides seasonal changes, what you’re doing daily with your hair (i.e. sweating it out at SoulCycle every morning, or mastering DIY dyes) should also be considered.
-“How often you wash your hair is a personal decision — one that depends on your hair type, hairstyle, and lifestyle,” she says.
+Besides seasonal changes, what you’re doing daily with your hair (i.e. sweating it out during a home workout, or mastering DIY dyes) should also be considered.
+“How often you wash your hair is a personal decision—one that depends on your hair type, hairstyle and lifestyle,” she says.
 “What is important is protecting hair from damage.
 Using a shampoo and conditioner designed for your hair is key, as is being gentle while combing, and using heat tools sparingly.”

-Finally, products that extend time between washing — i.e. dry shampoos — should never replace the real deal.
+Finally, products that extend time between washing—i.e. dry shampoos—should never replace the real deal.
 “While these products are good to aid in-between wash needs, it’s important not to replace the shampoo and conditioning regimen with a cleansing conditioner or a dry shampoo,” she says.
 “These products do not thoroughly address cleansing needs for the hair or the scalp, like styling product build-up.”